vendia/blog/pages/industry-supply-chain-visibility.md

           With Vendia Share, you can

-          - See which suppliers are supplying specific resources (in quality and quality) from end-to-end
+          - See which suppliers are supplying specific resources (in quality and quality)

-          - Understand the capacity needed to support your business right now compared to the capacity you actually have to meet the business needs
+          - Gauge capacity needed to support your business right now compared to the capacity you actually have to meet the business needs
-        wrapTheColumnInACard: false
+        wrapTheColumnInACard: true
       - text: >-
           <img
           src="https://res.cloudinary.com/vendia/image/upload/v1677269835/Website/Icons/Blue%20icons/People_102_rhu0t6.svg"  class="image-float-left"
           width="120" />

-          ### Build trust through collaboration
+          ### Trust through collaboration

-          Companies using Vendia Share can **reduce processing times by up to three weeks**.
+          Companies using Vendia Share use automation to **reduce processing times by up to three weeks**.

           With Vendia Share, you can...